 Letters have been sent to everyone who currently uses learning disability services together with a questionnaire which they, their family and carers are invited to complete.

-Residents can also fill it in online at www.derbyshire.gov.uk/consultations
+Residents can also fill the consultation in online.

 A series of events for people who currently attend day services and their relatives and carers to give their views will run from 10am and noon on: